ROCm/HIP/docs/reference/c++_support.rst

 -------------------------------------------------------------------------------

 There are some restrictions on kernel function parameters.
 They cannot be passed by reference, as these functions run on the device, but are called from the host.
-Also variable number of arguments is not allowed.
+Also, variable number of arguments is not allowed.

 Classes
 -------------------------------------------------------------------------------

-Classes work on both host and device side, but there are some constraints. ``static`` data members need to be ``const`` qualified and ``static`` member functions can't be ``__global__``. ``Virtual`` member functions work, but it's undefined behaviour to call a virtual function from the host, when the object was created on the device, or the other way around.
+Classes work on both host and device side, but there are some constraints. ``static`` data members need to be ``const`` qualified, and ``static`` member functions can't be ``__global__``. ``Virtual`` member functions work, but it's undefined behaviour to call a virtual function from the host, when the object was created on the device, or the other way around.
 This also means, that you can't pass an object with virtual functions